oconpa/facial_rekog_tute/README.md

    Click 'Create Environment'.

 ### Setting up your Cloud 9 w/ React application

+From the cloud9 service in aws, there should now be a c9 provisioned.
+Clicking on the **Open IDE** button should then open your c9; might take a bit if you haven't used it in a while.
 <br />

 1. Clone the current repository to your Cloud9 IDE.